Photo Album Orientation: Is Landscape, Portrait or Square Best?

 Vertical wedding albums are a bit challenging.
 When done right, you will have a very unique shaped wedding album that stands out from the crowd.
 When done wrong, your bride might drop the dreaded comment, “Oh, that looks like a yearbook…”.
 (Well, it would certainly be one costly yearbook!)

-Our sincere opinion is that vertical wedding albums should be sized LARGE to give the impression of a “fine art” book.
+Vertical wedding albums should be sized LARGE to give the impression of a “fine art” book.
 If sized small and thin, then a vertical wedding album may bring back memories of our high school yearbooks.
 (Go Skyline Titans!)

 The vertical wedding album presents more challenges in the design department.
 If you happen to shoot 90% of your images in a portrait format, then there are no issues; however, for most wedding photographers, they have a mix of landscapes and portrait formats.
 This is where the design can be challenging.
 Putting a single landscape image on a vertical side can be tricky, not to mention a big waste in space.